SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

 \textbullet\ \textbf{We provide a more complete view of the causes of performance degradation in deep GCNs.} We analyze in detail two additional issues, gradient vanishing and model weights over-decaying, and their relationships with over-smoothing.
 The interplay between them is responsible for the terrible performance when deepening GCNs.

-\textbullet\ \textbf{We devise a novel plug-and-play module, dubbed SkipNode, for addressing performance degradation in deep GCNs.} In each middle layer of a GCN model, SkipNode samples nodes either uniformly or based on node degrees to skip the convolutional operation completely.
+\textbullet\ \textbf{We devise a novel plug-and-play module, dubbed \skipnode, for addressing performance degradation in deep GCNs.} In each middle layer of a GCN model, \skipnode samples nodes either uniformly or based on node degrees to skip the convolutional operation completely.
 For unselected nodes, they can still receive information from these selected (skipped) ones.
-We analyze the effectiveness of SkipNode towards alleviating the above three issues, and prove that it can better resist over-smoothing even considering one layer's calculation (i.e., it can improve both exponent part and base part of $(s\lambda)^{L}$).
+We analyze the effectiveness of \skipnode towards alleviating the above three issues and prove that it can better resist over-smoothing even considering one layer's calculation (i.e., it can improve both exponent part and base part of $(s\lambda)^{L}$).

-\textbullet\ \textbf{Extensive experiments are conducted to verify the generalizability and effectiveness of SkipNode.} The experimental results on various datasets demonstrate the good capability of our SkipNode to alleviate performance degradation in deep GCNs.
-Specifically, (1) SkipNode has strong generalizability to improve GCN-based methods (including those designed for the over-smoothing issue) on various graphs and tasks; and (2) SkipNode consistently outperforms the commonly-used plug-and-play strategies, DropEdge, DropNode, and PairNorm, in different settings.
+\textbullet\ \textbf{Extensive experiments are conducted to verify the generalizability and effectiveness of \skipnode.} The experimental results on various datasets demonstrate the good capability of our \skipnode to alleviate performance degradation in deep GCNs.
+Specifically, (1) \skipnode has strong generalizability to improve GCN-based methods (including those designed for the over-smoothing issue) on various graphs and tasks, and (2) \skipnode consistently outperforms the commonly-used plug-and-play strategies in different settings.